 It was the first time I’d ever been called a Yank, and I wasn’t sure what to make of it.
-Even through ten-year-old ears there was something strange about the way she said it, something that made me wonder if being a Yank was a good or bad thing.
+Even to ten-year-old ears there was something strange about the way she said it, something that made me wonder if being a Yank was a good or bad thing.
 Until this point I’d only heard the term to describe the baseball team.
 Now it seemed derogatory.

 My brother was the one who tried to clarify.

 “Whassa Yank, auntie Jackie?” he asked her, full of youthful curiosity.

 Jackie laughed and said, “Ye two are.
 Yer Yankees from America, Jamesie.”

 Okay, so ‘Yankees’ means ‘Americans’.
 Okay, it makes more sense now.
 I guess if that’s all it means then it’s not bad to be a Yankee, ‘cause we are American, after all.
 But we’re Irish too, right?